ElectricalGang

 This insulator is very similar in appearance to a suspension-type insulator.
 This is also used in overhead transmission lines as well as suspension-type insulators.
 Its function and specifications are different from that.
 This type of insulator is used when there is a dead-end or where there is a sharp angle in the transmission line.

-Sr.no Rated System Voltage Number of Disc insulators used in suspension insulator string Number of Disc insulator used in strain type tension insulator string
+Sr.no Rated System Voltage Number of Disc insulators used in suspension insulator string Number of Disc insulators used in strain-type tension insulator string

 1 33KV 3 3